eodud0582/Washington_Electric_Vehicle_Adoption_Insights/README.md

   (Image created with the help of ChatGPT by OpenAI)
 </p>

-Welcome to the **Washington State Electric Vehicle (EV) Adoption Analysis** project!
-This dashboard provides a detailed analysis of EV adoption in Washington State, exploring its relationship with economic indicators, infrastructure development, and political factors.
+Welcome to the **Washington State Electric Vehicle (EV) Adoption Analysis** app!
+This app provides a detailed analysis of EV adoption in Washington State, exploring its relationship with economic indicators, infrastructure development, and political factors.
+Additionally, a prediction feature allows you to customize key variables, observe their interactions, and evaluate how changes impact the outcomes.

-This analysis is designed for:
+This app is designed for:
 - **Policymakers** looking to make informed decisions about EV promotion.
 - **Industry stakeholders** seeking insights into market trends.
 - **Researchers and other states** aiming to understand the key factors driving EV adoption.